Choosing the right tier

 Exception

-Tier 2 charities that exceed $33 million for two consecutive years must move up to Tier 1 immediately for the second year, rather than waiting for two reporting periods.
+• Tier 2 charities that exceed $33 million in expenses for two consecutive years must move to Tier 1 in the second year.

-• To move down to Tier 4, your payments must be under $140,000 in at least one of the previous two years.
+• To move down to Tier 4, your operating payments must have been under $140,000 in at least one of the previous two financial years.

-• If you had to use Tier 1 because of public accountability, you must keep using it until that accountability ends.
-After that, you can move to the tier that matches your expenses.
+• If your charity used Tier 1 because of public accountability, you must keep using Tier 1 until that accountability ends.
+You can then move to the tier that matches your expenses.

 Examples of moving tiers